Three Indigenous sisters from Brimbank have completed the same degree at Victoria University, with plans to do their PhDs together next year.

 “Our children are proud that their mums are students just like they are,” said Jaimie-Lea.
 “Our studies have showed them the importance of having a higher education, and that they can achieve anything.”

-Victoria University encourages people with Indigenous backgrounds or those interested in studying Indigenous culture to apply for the Bachelor of Arts (Kyinandoo).
-Direct applications close 20 February.
+Victoria University encourages people with Indigenous backgrounds or those interested in studying Indigenous culture to get in touch with us.